argonne-lcf/balsam/docs/tutorial/nwcontainer.rst

     ENTRYPOINT  ["/bin/bash"]

-The container was built with Docker Desktop for Mac OS, using `docker build -t nwchem-681.fedora.sockets .`
+The container was built with Docker Desktop for Mac OS, using :bash:`docker build -t nwchem-681.fedora.sockets .`

 After building and pushing to Docker Hub, getting the Singularity image on Theta required only a simple `singularity pull` command.